Imamate of Futa Toro

+The Imamate of Futa Toro (إمامة فوتة تورو; Imaama Futa Toro; Imamat de Futa Toro) was a West African theocratic monarchy of the Fula-speaking people (Fulɓe and Toucouleurs) in the middle valley of the Senegal River, in the region known as Futa Toro.
+Following the trend of jihads in the late 17th century and early 18th century, the religious leader Sulayman Bal led a jihad in 1776.
+His successor, the expansionist Abdul Kader defeated the emirates of Trarza and Brakna and by his death in 1806, power became decentralized between a few elite families of Torodbes.
+Threatened by both the expansion of the Toucouleur Empire and the French in the mid-19th century, Futa Toro was eventually annexed in 1859.
+By the 1860s, the power of the Almamy became nominal and the state was further weakened when a cholera epidemic killed a quarter of its population in 1868.

 Origins

 Futa Toro is a strip of agricultural land along both sides of the Senegal River.
 The people of the region speak Pulaar, a dialect of the greater Fula languages spanning West Africa from Senegal to Cameroon.
 They identify themselves by the language, which gives rise to the name Haalpulaar'en (those who speak Pulaar).
 The Haalpulaar'en are also known as Toucouleur people, a name derived from the ancient state of Takrur.
 From 1495 to 1776, the country was part of the Denanke Kingdom.
 The Denianke leaders were a clan of non-Muslim Fulbe who ruled over most of Senegal.

 A class of Muslim scholars called the Torodbe seem to have originated in Futa Toro, later spreading throughout the Fulbe territories.
-Two of the Torodbe clans in Futa Toro claimed to be descended from a seventh-century relative of one of the companions of the prophet Muhammad who was among a group of invaders of Futa Toro.
+Two of the Torodbe clans in Futa Toro claimed to be descended from a seventh-century relative of one of the companions of Muhammad who was among a group of invaders of Futa Toro.
 The Torodbe may well have already been a distinct group when the Denianke conquered Futa Toro.

-In the last quarter of the seventeenth century the Mauritanian Zawāyā reformer Nasir al-Din launched a jihad to restore purity of religious observance in the Futa Toro.
+In the last quarter of the 17th century the Mauritanian Zawāyā reformer Nasir al-Din launched a jihad to restore purity of religious observance in the Futa Toro.
 He gained support from the Torodbe clerical clan against the warriors, but by 1677 the movement had been defeated.
 After this defeat, some of the Torodbe migrated south to Bundu and some continued on to the Futa Jallon.
 The farmers of Futa Toro continued to suffer from attacks by nomads from Mauritania.

-By the eighteenth century there was growing resentment among the largely Muslim lower class at lack of protection against these attacks.
+By the 18th century there was growing resentment among the largely Muslim lower class at a lack of protection from Denianke rulers against these attacks.